xNyaDev/game-mods/README.md

 ## Building instructions

-Rust nightly MSVC (currently only i686) is required to build.
+Rust nightly MSVC (i686 and x86_64) is required to build.
 Cross-compilation or using the GNU compiler is not supported and will cause issues - `xnya_modloader_gen` requires a Windows environment to read exports of proxied DLLs.

 Run `build.bat` to build all the mods.
 Ready packages will be placed in /dist, sorted by the game name.

 # Project list

+## xnya_console_enabler

+Tries to turn a GUI program into a console app by changing the PE header from Windows GUI into Windows Console.

 ## xnya_modloader_gen and xnya_modloader_template